rainu/dev-notes/README.md

 * No need for external server (such like a database)
     * The whole content will be stored locally
 * optional encryption
-    * The note-content can be stored encrypted
+    * The note-content or other sensible data can be stored encrypted
 * Note-Types:
     * Textual
     * Markdown